ashwinkumar12345/ethereum-intro/README.md

 - Peer A: Block 1 -> Block 2 ...
 - Peer B: Block 1 -> Block 2 ...
-- For a change to be propagated it needs to be accepted by majority of the peers
+- For a change to be propagated it needs to be accepted by the majority of the peers

 > ## Blocktime